Paws on planes: Your guide to travelling with pets

-Are you planning to travel with your pet this year?
-We’re here to make jetsetting with your furry friends as smooth as possible — from the legal and logistical stuff to some handy insider tips, you can take off with total peace of mind.
+Planning to travel with your pet?
+We've got everything you need from the legal and logistical bits to handy insider tips, so you can take off with total peace of mind.

 Are pets allowed in the cabin — yes or no?